 “It’s been several years since the turning of the soil at Community Care of Rutherford County and we couldn’t be happier to see the farm once again taking shape,” said David C. Zack, director of operations for United Church Homes Management, Inc., the organization that provides management and support services to CCRC.
 “Many people were instrumental in getting us to this point, including the staff and the Board of Directors of CCRC, but it’s the collaboration with the FFA that makes this project special.
 At harvest time, CCRC residents and students from our campus child care center, Generations Connected, will help pick vegetables and shuck corn to be prepared and served by our culinary team.”

-Mayor Bill Ketron, who serves as CCRC Board Chair, is elated that high school students are willing to put the time and effort to serve the senior population in the community in such a big and impactful way.
-“The idea that these young and talented students are using their skills to benefit the residents at CCRC is truly heartwarming,” he said.
-“Their commitment to this endeavor is much appreciated by our Board, CCRC staff, and certainly, the residents who will enjoy the fruits of their labor.”
+Mayor Bill Ketron, who serves as CCRC Board Chair, was elated that high school students were willing to put time and effort into serving the senior population in the community in such a big and impactful way.
+“The idea that these young and talented students used their skills to benefit the residents at CCRC is truly heartwarming,” he said.
+“Their commitment to this endeavor was much appreciated by our Board, CCRC staff, and certainly, the residents who will enjoy the fruits of their labor.”